Travel on Point(s)

 • Restaurants

-• 1x miles per dollar on everything else
+• 1x miles per dollar on all other eligible purchases

 Citi® / AAdvantage® Executive World Elite Mastercard®